 the post office annex shop annex gas station, Ceann Loch Biorbhaidh, KLB

 But it went well.
-The weather cleared up until the sun just shone brightly and it was warm while walking.
+The skies cleared until the sun just shone brightly and it became hot while walking.
 That helped.
 There was a blister that bothered the bastard, but that was all.
 After an hour and a half, the bastard arrived at the London Store.
 Famous spot, according to the guides.
 The owner sat outside in the sun.
 An old man over 70 years, probably.
 "Ye're doin' well," he threw at the bastard in a hard-to-understand Scottish accent.
 "Saw ye comin'," he added.
 "Thanks," said the Frisian bastard and he put down his walking poles and backpack.
 The man's store was packed to the ceiling with anything and everything.
 The bastard bought an apple, two packs of cigarettes, a bottle of coke and some candy.
 After another half an hour the bastard was in KLB.
 It was around 4:00 pm.
 A hike of ten hours and about thirty-five kilometres.
 Through mountains and bog, with a pack.
 That's ok.

-The bastard opened the door of the hotel to rush to the B&B, when standing in front of him the Manchester Man.
+The bastard opened the door of the hotel to rush off to Buzzy Bee, when standing in front of him the Manchester Man.
 Incomprehensible!
 The bastard had last seen this fellow hiker, whose name he had forgotten, two days ago in the village of Inchnadamph.
 The bastard couldn't imagine that the Manchester Man had travelled the same distance.
-The Manchester Man knew that his deception was clear and immediately started telling a story that he couldn't be in Durness (near the end of the trail) in time and so he had taken the bus from Kylesku to KLB today.
+The Manchester Man knew that his deception was clear and immediately started telling a story that he couldn't be in Durness (near the end of the trail) in time and so he had taken the bus from Kylesku to KLB.
 The bastard wondered how many times more he had used public transport.
-Anyway, the Manchester Man needed to find accommodation too and followed the bastard to the Buzzy Bee.
+Anyway, the Manchester Man needed to find accommodation and followed the bastard to Buzzy Bee.
 When the bastard opened the squeaky fence, Moira, the owner, was already outside.
 "Gosh, it's two of you!" she shouted from afar.
 The bastard explained who the Manchester Man was.
 Eventually, he too could get a bed.
 Owner Moira moved from her own bedroom to the little house in the garden.

 Moira was pleasant and energetic.
-End 50s, talkative, bit of a hippie.
+End 50s, very talkative, bit of a hippie.
 Just like her house.
 Full of frills.
 And she grows her own vegetables.
 It was a typical old Scottish house.
 Door in the middle, left and right one window.
 White.
 Very cosy.
 Moira explained never to make reservations.
 Not her style.
 "I am too chaotic for that," she said.
 Proud of what she had achieved.
 She also originally came from Manchester.
 Moved here with her little, barking dog after her divorce.
 Her children studied elsewhere in the UK.
 The bastard had to end the conversation and freshen up quickly, because he didn't dare arrive a minute late at the hotel for his dinner.
 Moira confirmed that.
 The big lady turned out to be the owner.
-Moira was surprised that the owner, her name was Mrs Tower, had even taken the trouble to phone for shelter.
+Moira was surprised that she, her name was Mrs Tower, had taken the trouble to phone for accomodation.

 After some more gossip about the locals, the bastard smoked a sigarette outside and went to bed.
 Tired and satisfied.
 A wonderfully soft bed with duvet.
 For two nights even!